 “For a long time, the bulk of Indian consumers were from the bottom of the wealth pyramid.
 This was a consumer who lived in a joint family set up where the basket of goods never changed.
 Today’s consumers are more savvy, have higher disposable incomes, no longer live with an extended family and are used to expressing their individualism more than ever before.
 The range of options available to them are ever increasing (as some of the traditional entry barriers are fading) which means that they are no longer beholden to any brand loyalty, but are more fickle.”

 We have observed this shift in China.
 Categories which grew rapidly during the early 2000s have slowed down during the last decade.
-Examples include Want Want2 and Tingyi, which operate dominant brands in low-ASP3 categories such as rice crackers, flavored milk and mass-market instant noodles.
+Want Want and Tingyi operate dominant brands in low-ASP1 categories such as rice crackers, flavoured milk and mass-market instant noodles.
 Their sales grew 5.8x and 7.3x respectively over the decade 1998 – 2008.
 However, during the last decade (2008 – 2018), their sales only doubled.
 This growth shifted to premium staples and more discretionary products.
 Vitasoy, which sells premium soy-based milk and ice-tea, grew its sales in China by 2.1x over 1998 – 2008.
 Its sales growth accelerated to 2.7x over the last 10 years and, as affordability of its products increased, its growth accelerated too.
 Discretionary categories grew much faster.
-Gree Electric, a leading air-conditioner brand, and Travelsky, which gets a share of every airline ticket purchased in China, grew their sales by 4.0x and 4.7x over the last 10 years.
+Gree Electric, a leading airconditioner brand, and Travelsky, which gets a share of every airline ticket purchased in China, grew their sales by 4.0x and 4.7x over the last 10 years.

 The most attractive growth opportunities are likely to be found in other categories.
 India sells only 6 million air-conditioners every year compared to 80 million units sold in China.
 This should change rapidly.
 India has reached a level of per-capita income at which air-conditioner purchases typically accelerate.
-One of our portfolio holdings is a leading air-conditioner brand in India.
+Blue Star has built a leading air-conditioner brand.
 Its sales have grown 2.2x over the last five years.
 Even as consumer financing for durables reduced significantly last year on the back of a scare in the Indian financial system, it continued to grow its sales by over 20%.
-A new CEO, from the third generation of its founding family, was appointed in 2016.
+Vir Advani, from the third generation of its founding family, was appointed CEO in 2016.
 Under his leadership, the company has gained market share in every year since.
 The majority of consumers purchasing air-conditioners are first-time buyers in India.
 It is an expensive product with high running cost.
 High service levels are thus a key differentiator among over 30 brands that operate in the category.
-The CEO ensured that the firm became the largest air-conditioning service provider in the country.
+Vir ensured that Blue Star became the largest air-conditioning service provider in the country.
 Most of his peers focus on scale rather than profitability.
-However, this company has not compromised on profitability or working capital to chase scale.
-It earns operating margins of 8% - 10%, while its Japanese and Korean competitors earn operating margins of 1% - 4% in India.
+Under Vir, Blue Star has not compromised on profitability or working capital to chase scale.
+It earns operating margins of 8% - 10%, while Daikin, Hitachi and LG earn operating margins of 1% - 4% in India.
 Today, it manages to earn revenue of less than a billion and yet commands a market cap which is just higher than its annual sales as a result of its net margin which is sub-5%.
-As India’s air-conditioner penetration rises from abysmally-low levels, and this company strengthens its market position and improves profitability, there is no reason why it should not be valued several times higher in the years to come.
+As India’s airconditioner penetration rises from abysmally-low levels, and Blue Star strengthens its market position and improves profitability, there is no reason why it should not be valued several times higher in the years to come.

 “The pessimist complains about the wind.
 The optimist expects it to change.
 The leader adjusts the sails.”